-Ercros expands its production capacity in Tortosa to meet the market demand
+Ercros increases production capacity in Tortosa to meet market demand

 Barcelona - The Ercros factory in Tortosa has launched an expansion of its production capacity of polyols in order to meet the growing demand that this product range has in the market.